sendistephen/sendistephen/README.md

 - 👋 Hi, I’m Ssendikadiwa Stephen
-- 👀 A computer scientist with passion for frontend web developemt
+- 👀 A software engineer with 3 years of overall software experience.
-- 💞️ I’m looking to collaborate on React projects
+- 💞️ 2 years of React, Node, GraphQL with strong emphasis on Typescript.
+- ✨ Targeting UI, frontend specific roles.
 - 📫 You can get in touch with me via sendi.stev@gmail.com

 <!---